To Choose The Right Carpet for You

-the carpet business and now I enjoy helping homeowners make
+career in the carpet business.
+Now I spend my days helping homeowners make

-Carpet purchase.
-Don't blindly trust what you read elsewhere on the
+purchase.
+Don't blindly trust what you read elsewhere on the internet.

-carpet.
-The most popular carpet fibers today are Nylon, Olefin, Polyester, P.E.T., and Sorona.
+popular carpet fibers today are Nylon, Olefin, Polyester, P.E.T., and Sorona.

 qualities, traits and benefits.
 The secret to choosing the right carpet